kiranshashiny/NemaStepperMotor_Notes/README.md

 2b and 2a are connected to one pair
 1a and 1b are connected to second pair
 Reset and Sleep are interconnected
-Vmot is connected to 12v
+Vmot is connected to 12v ( the Upper top right pin on the A4988 )

 GND is connected to Arduino's GND.

-Vdd is connected to Arduino's 5v
-GND is connected to Arduino's GND as well.
+Vdd is connected to Arduino's 5v ( This is a bit confusing, the 2nd lower left pin is Vcc ) GND is connected to Arduino's GND as well. ( this is the lower right - lowest pin)
 ```